-The Crossroads Carnegie Art Center’s Open Regional Show has a twist this year.
+The Crossroads Carnegie Art Center’s Open Regional Show had a twist.

-The Show is titled, Step Out of Your Comfort Zone.
-They’re encouraging artists to make art in a new way; to experiment with a technique never used before.
+The Show was titled, Step Out of Your Comfort Zone.
+They were encouraging artists to make art in a new way; to experiment with a technique never used before.
 Since I’m a mixed media artist I wanted to try something that could incorporate a variety of materials and also to try something I hoped no one else would do.

 When I received the show email I instantly thought of print making.
 I thought about trying block printing or working with photography in a way that was more involved than point and shoot.
 I researched materials for both block printing and cyanotype printing.
 I landed on using solar printing papers because I needed to purchase fewer materials to get started.
 I also thought I could crossover my mixed media techniques in a new way with this method.
 Hopefully people would still be able to identify my ideas in this new medium.

 Solar printing is a process of developing images without a dark room or harsh chemicals.
 The results are ghostly and tonal.
 A mostly sunny day is all you need.

 I first spent time experimenting with pre-made light sensitive sheets of paper.
 I collected organic materials from the mountains where I live.
 I found leaves, grasses, seed pods, pine boughs, turkey feathers, and dried sticks.
 I also dug into my saved collage pieces of rocks, stumps, and grasses I have hand cut to represent these natural elements in my paintings.
 While trying things out, the thickness of the papers I was printing with made a difference in the after effects.